cculianu/Fulcrum/doc/unix-man-page.md

 **NOTE:**
-Electron Cash at this time no longer supports connecting to non-SSL servers, so you should probably configure SSL for production use.
+Electron Cash and/or Electrum at this time no longer support connecting to non-SSL servers, so you should probably configure SSL for production use.

 It is recommended you specify a data dir (`-D` via CLI or `datadir-` via config file) on an SSD drive for best results.